-SDL began in 1966 in Nashville, Tennessee.
-Dr. Stan Lindsey (1938-2014) was working for a steel fabricator, Volunteer Structures, and working towards his Ph.D. at Vanderbilt University.
-Volunteer Structures wanted a separate company solely for structural engineering and Dr. Lindsey agreed to lead that initiative.
-The firm’s first project was the design of a Student Union building at Tennessee Agricultural and Industrial State University, now Tennessee State University.
+While working towards his Ph.D. at Vanderbilt University, Stanley D. Lindsey was employed by Volunteer Structures, a steel fabricator in Nashville, Tennessee.
+It was Volunteer Structures’ desire to start a separate company focused solely on structural engineering and who better to lead that initiative than Dr. Lindsey himself.
+In 1966, SDL was founded and the firm’s first project was to design a Student Union building at Tennessee Agricultural and Industrial State University, now Tennessee State University.

-In the late 1980’s Atlanta was a quickly growing market with several architect clients based there.
+In the late 1980’s Atlanta was a quickly growing market with several architectural clients based there.
 Mike Regen, a field engineer at the time and now a Vice President, moved to Atlanta in 1989 to perform construction administration on various Atlanta projects establishing SDL’s Atlanta office.
-In 1990 Dr. Lindsey and eight additional employees from the Nashville office moved to Atlanta to officially open the office.
+In 1990 Dr. Lindsey and eight additional employees from Nashville moved to Atlanta to officially open the office.

 In 2002, Dr. Lindsey sold his majority stake in the company to four long-time employees and a transition of the company began in terms of personnel but not in philosophy.
 Dr. Lindsey moved to Savannah and became a professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology teaching students in the practical art of design.

 In 2014, Dr. Lindsey passed away on his horse farm in Bluffton, SC at the age of 75.
 Surviving are his wife, children and grandchildren.
 The firm maintains the essence of Dr. Lindsey’s founding ideals of vision, innovation and practicality.